-Precisely how much solar energy is being pumped into the UK’s electricity grid at any time is not well know, even by the National Grid.
+Precisely how much solar energy is being pumped into the UK’s electricity grid at any time is not well known, even by the National Grid.
 This project aims to fix that, using a combination of AI (machine vision), open data and short-term forecasting.

 There are many uncoordinated sources of geodata about solar PV installations: government, crowdsourced, and machine vision derived.
 This project will establish a worldwide open data “clearing house” for solar PV geodata.
 The clearing house will reconcile data sources, and transform the data into clean datasets consumable directly by machine learning algorithms.
 The algorithms being used for PV out-turn prediction by regional and national network operators (National Grid) and commercial market participants.
 This “missing link” will be a force multiplier, reducing carbon missions by enabling new demand management and energy-trading innovations.